Professor Matthew Gandy

 Matthew Gandy was born in Islington, North London.
 In 1988 he was awarded a BA in Geography from the Columbia University, New York; the University of California, Los Angeles; Newcastle University; the Technical University, Berlin; the Humboldt University, Berlin; and the University of the Arts, Berlin.(first, with distinction) and in 1992 he completed his PhD at the .
 From 1992 to 1997 he was a lecturer in the School of European Studies at the .
 He joined the Department of Geography at UCL in 1997 and became full professor in 2007.
 He has been a visiting scholar at

-His book Concrete and clay: reworking nature in New York City (MIT Press, 2002) was co-winner of the 2003 Spiro Kostof award for the book within the previous two years “that has made the greatest contribution to our understanding of urbanism and its relationship with architecture.”
-Recent publications include The fabric of space: water, modernity, and the urban imagination (The MIT Press, 2014) and a co-edited collection entitled The acoustic city (jovis, 2014).
+His book Concrete and clay: reworking nature in New York City (MIT Press, 2002) was winner of the 2003 Spiro Kostof award for the book within the previous two years “that has made the greatest contribution to our understanding of urbanism and its relationship with architecture.”
+Recent publications include a co-edited collection entitled The acoustic city (jovis, 2014), which includes original sound recordings, and The fabric of space: water, modernity, and the urban imagination (The MIT Press, 2014), which has been awarded the 2014 AAG Meridian Award for Outstanding Scholarly Work in Geography.
 Works in preparation include Moth (for the Reaktion animal series) and a research monograph on bio-diversity and urban nature.
 Until the summer of 2015 he will be a Senior Research Fellow of the Gerda Henkel Foundation at the University of the Arts, Berlin.

 He was Director of the UCL Urban Laboratory (2005-11) and a co-founder of the Urban Salon.
 He is a member of the Peer Review Colleges for the Arts and Humanities Research Council and the Economic and Social Research Council.
 Matthew is also actively involved in local issues in Hackney, east London, and is a member of Hackney Biodiversity Partnership and Hackney Environment Network.
 Since 2013 he has been co-editor of The International Journal of Urban and Regional Research.
 You can find more details about his current projects and read his blog Cosmopolis at